 On the day your loved one died, or perhaps the day when you realized your loved one was going to die, grief turned up on the front doorstep of your family home, bags in hand, and said: “I intend to stay for quite some time.”

 Perhaps you stood in the doorway stammering in shock, as grief squeezed by you as though it had no time to wait for an invitation.
 Or perhaps you took a firmer stance and said something like, “We have no room for you, grief, and you’ve come at a terrible time.”
 Either way, it doesn’t matter because grief could care less about being an imposition.

 When a loved one dies, grief moves in.
 It becomes a part of your family.
-It sits at your dining room table, it attends every family holiday, it influences your kids, and it impacts your ability to parent.
+It sits at your dining room table and it attends every family holiday.
 You can try to wait it out, thinking that if you don’t make space for grief it will eventually leave, but this never works because grief will just cram itself into corners and closets and all the other empty spaces it can find.